renovatebot/renovate/docs/usage/dependency-pinning.md

 Alternatively, if you were instead pinning `foobar` then you would get a PR for `foobar@1.2.0` which awaits your approval.
 So first of all, you can choose to read the changelogs and/or visually inspect the branch yourself before merging, hopefully saving you from pushing this faulty code to production.

-If you did not catch the fault before merging, you are still better off with a pinned version.
+If you did not catch the fault before merging, you're still better off with a pinned version.
 If you discover something wrong in production, you can easily "roll back" commits in your development environment until you find which rollback fixes the problem.
 Then you can simply revert that commit (reversing `foobar@1.1.0` -> `foobar@1.2.0`) and push that to `main`.
-When the next release of `foobar` comes out (e.g. `1.2.1`) you will be prompted with a new PR and hopefully inspect it carefully this time before merge!
+When the next release of `foobar` comes out (e.g. `1.2.1`) you'll be prompted with a new PR and hopefully inspect it carefully this time before merge!

 As you can see in the above, pinning dependencies makes your build more consistent and predictable as a developer.